VirtualBrainLab/vbl-docs/source/02_traj_planner/01_tp_intro.md

 The mac executable currently only runs on MacOS **Mojave** and earlier.
 You will probably have a security issue because the app is unsigned.
 Go to Systems Preferences > Security & Privacy > General and allow the file to "run anyway".  -->

-## Instructions for use
+## Instructions

 Please see the [tutorials](https://virtualbrainlab.org/02_traj_planner/02_tp_tutorial.html) pages for instructions.

 ## Troubleshooting

 The most common cause of Pinpoint not loading is that your browser is blocking the data from downloading.
-Disabling plugins that interfere with javascript often resolves these issues (e.g. ad blocking plugins)
+Disabling plugins that interfere with javascript often resolves these issues (e.g. ad blocking plugins).

 The second common issue is not using **https** to access the site, this is required for the data to download properly.

 ## Bugs

-Please report issues on the [issues page](https://github.com/dbirman/NPTrajectoryPlanner/issues).
+Please report issues on the [issues page](https://github.com/VirtualBrainLab/Pinpoint/issues).

 ## References